 Just as pale green and yellow foliage is a cause for concern.
 If you notice the leaves of your houseplants turning brown, it is the leaves telling you that it is dehydrating.
 It is not suitable for further exposure to strong light conditions.

 Does your tall houseplant suddenly look limp?
-Maybe the leaves are falling off left and right.
 This is because your plant has become too weak to sustain itself under bright LED lighting.
-Please promptly adjust and reduce the light intensity, replenish water, and your plant should straighten up over time.
+Please promptly adjust and reduce the light intensity, and replenish water, and your plant should straighten up over time.